 Doctors call this oedema.
 It can make your symptoms worse for a time.
 This can be frightening because you might think the radiotherapy isn't working.
 Raised pressure in the brain might cause:

 - fits (seizures)

-The swelling goes down after treatment but while you have it your doctor gives you medicines to take.
+The swelling from radiotherapy goes down after treatment, but while you have it your doctor gives you medicines to take.

-Steroids reduce the swelling.
-You start to gradually lower the dose of steroids after the treatment ends.
-But if the swelling hasn't gone down enough, your symptoms may start to come back.
+Your doctor will tell you how long to take the steroids for.
+Usually, you gradually lower the dose of steroids after the treatment ends.
+But if the swelling hasn't gone down enough, your symptoms might start to come back.

 It is important to talk to your radiotherapy doctor (clinical oncologist), radiographer, or specialist nurse if you think your symptoms are getting worse.